 She volunteered for the highly experimental surgery after hearing about research into xenotransplantation and underwent surgery on 25 November 2024 at NYU Langone Health, a medical centre in New York.

 After 11 days of observation after surgery, Ms Looney was discharged from hospital.
-She is currently staying in New York and visiting hospital every day, but doctors hope she will be able to return home in about a month.
 Ms Looney called the transplant a “blessing”.

 I feel like I’ve been given another chance at life.
 I cannot wait to be able to travel again and spend more quality time with my family and grandchildren.Towana Looney, the third kidney recipient of this sort of genetically-edited animal transplant